K4liber/subinterpreters/README.md

 The feature was accepted as a solution for multi-core `Python` and it is already available<sup>[1](#f1)</sup> through `Python/C API` starting from `Python` version `3.12`.
 Pythonic interface for the feature will come together with the next `Python` version `3.13` (coming out on October 2024).

-If you would like to skip the theoretical aspects and go straight to the practical example, please go right away to the section [Play with a per-interpreter GIL yourself](#playground).
+If you would like to skip the theoretical aspects and go straight to the practical example, please go to the section [Play with a per-interpreter GIL yourself](#playground).

 ## Technicalities